 Punishment of those responsible

-Those responsible for the recruitment of child soldiers and for the displacement of people from their homeland - whether governments or individuals - must be publicly named and sanctioned.
-Charges must be raised against those responsible in front of the International Criminal Court or before national courts.
+Those responsible for the recruitment of child soldiers and the displacement of people from their homes—whether governments or individuals—must be publicly named and sanctioned.
+They must be prosecuted before the International Criminal Court or national courts.

 Free information material for ordering and download can be found in our download area.